circleci/circleci-docs/jekyll/_cci2/scheduled-pipelines.md

 - Control the actor associated with the pipeline, which can enable the use of [restricted contexts]({{site.baseurl}}/2.0/contexts/#restricting-a-context).
 - Use [dynamic config]({{site.baseurl}}/2.0/dynamic-config/) via setup workflows.
 - Modify the schedule without having to edit `.circleci/config.yml`.
-- Interact with auto-cancelling of pipelines.
+- Take advantage of auto-cancelling.
 - Specify [pipeline parameters]({{site.baseurl}}/2.0/pipeline-variables/#pipeline-parameters-in-configuration) associated with a schedule.
-- Consolidate the management of common schedules.
+- Manage common schedules, e.g. across workflows.

 Scheduled pipelines are configured through the API, or through the project settings in the CircleCI application.